 - The triple-edge design and side alignment let the roller get close to walls and toe-kicks.

 - Reviewers note that if you push straight into a wall, you may leave a narrow untouched strip, but running along the baseboard picks everything up.
-The Gadgeteer+2Narwal Robotics+2

 For pet owners, this means less fur line stuck along your baseboards and corners.